-Associate Wanqing Zhou was quoted in Charlotte Middlehurst’s article in The Guardian called, “Can China kick its animal antibiotic habit?”
+Associate Wanqing Zhou was quoted in Charlotte Middlehurst’s article in The Guardian called, “Deadly pig virus could hit US in a year, warn experts.”

 The Global Forest Coalition (GFC) released the latest edition of their magazine, Forest Cover 57: 1.5°C from a community perspective, which is the same name as the side event that we co-hosted with them at COP24.